leggedrobotics/rsl_rl/CONTRIBUTING.md

 ## Workflow

+1. For new features, open an issue to discuss the proposed contribution.
-1. Fork the repository and create a new branch.
+2. Fork the repository and implement the contribution.
-2. Make changes to the codebase.
+3. Add yourself to the [CONTRIBUTORS.md](https://github.com/leggedrobotics/rsl_rl/blob/main/CONTRIBUTORS.md) file.
-3. Run [pre-commit](https://pre-commit.com/) to format and lint code with:
+4. Run [pre-commit](https://pre-commit.com/) to format and lint code with:

 ```bash
 pre-commit run --all-files
 ```

-4. Open a pull request to the `main` branch.
+5. Open a pull request to the main branch.